Rastrian/Spore/README.md

 - Client exits with `:eof`: ensure server is reachable at `--to`, secrets match (or are omitted on both), and the control port is open.
 - Repeated "removed stale connection": ensure the client is running and a remote connection arrives soon after the client starts (Spore holds pending connections for 10s).
 - Low throughput on high-latency links: increase `--sndbuf`/`--recbuf` on both ends to match your bandwidth-delay product.
+ - TLS client trust: provide `--cacertfile` on the client or use `--insecure` in test environments.

 ## License
 MIT, following the upstream project.